dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 ...     print("Bin {} has weights {} for a total of {}.".format(b, w, sum(w)))
 Bin 1 has weights [4, 4, 6, 4, 6, 4, 6] for a total of 34.
 Bin 14 has weights [5, 6, 4, 6, 4, 6, 6, 6] for a total of 43.

+The items were distributed in a way that kept each bin below its capacity.